NVIDIA/earth2studio/docs/userguide/features/prognostic.md

 ## Custom Prognostic Models

-Integrating your own prognostic is easy, just satisfy the inferface above.
+Integrating your own prognostic is easy, just satisfy the interface above.
-We recommend users have a look at the custom prognostic example which will step users through the simple process of implementing you're own prognostic model for your personal needs in the {ref}`extension_examples` examples.
+We recommend users have a look at the custom prognostic example which will step users through the simple process of implementing their own prognostic model for their personal needs in the {ref}`extension_examples` examples.

 ## Contributing a Prognostic Models

 Want to add your prognostic to the package?
 Great, we will be happy to work with you.
 At the minimum we expect the model to abide by the defined interface as well as meet the requirements set forth in our contribution guide.
-Typically we also expect users to provide the weights of the model in a downloadable location that can be progmatically fetched.
+Typically, users are expected to provide the weights of the model in a downloadable location that can be fetched.

 Open an issue when you have an initial implementation you would like us to review.